 - Therefore, assuming demand is relatively price elastic, we would expect a devaluation to lead to an improvement in (X-M) and therefore the current account on the balance of payments.

 - However, it does depend upon the elasticity of demand for exports and imports.

 This states that a devaluation will improve the balance on the current account, on the condition that the combined elasticity’s of demand for imports and exports is greater than one.

 - If (PED x + PED m > 1) then a devaluation will improve the current account.

 - If (PED x + PED m > 1) then an appreciation will worsen the current account.

 This is because the effect on the current account depends on the total value and not just the quantity of exports.

 The J Curve effect

-Policies aiming at reducing the growth of aggregate demand and reducing inflation.
-They can include a tightening of fiscal policy or monetary policy, this will reduce aggregate demand.
+These are policies aiming at reducing the growth of aggregate demand and reducing inflation.
+They can include a tightening of fiscal policy or monetary policy; this will reduce aggregate demand.